 Together we make up STOCC Yards.
 STOCC Yards mean: Strategically Training and Organizing Cowboy Churches.
 So in the same location you will find everything you need to become a Jesus Christ follower.

-You can join us every Sunday evening at 6 PM for Worship Services and every Wednesday evening at 6:30 for Bible Study.
+You can join us every Sunday morning at 11 AM for Worship Services and every Wednesday evening at 6:30 for Bible Study.

 Come experience the energy of great inspirational country music and straight shooting preaching from the Bible.
 The Central Station Cowboy Church is always excited about meeting new friends!
 Come as you are.